Make a Donation

 Departing from the documentary genre in 1992, Robert also made the definitive film version of Nobel Laureate Samuel Beckett’s play Endgame.
 He worked from a script prepared especially by the author for the series “Beckett Directs Beckett,” a project of the Smithsonian Visual Press.

 Over the past ten years, Robert has made two films-- A Closer Walk, about the global AIDS epidemic, and Not My Life, about human trafficking, that have been hailed as “masterpieces,” and seen by millions of people across a very broad set of global demographics.

-Throughout his career, Robert’s films have attacted an international audience.
-They have been seen on television in the United States, Canada, Great Britain, Europe, Scandinavia, South Africa and China.
+Throughout his career, Robert’s films have attracted an international audience.
+They have been seen on television in the United States, Canada, Great Britain, India, Europe, Scandinavia, South Africa and China.
 His films have also been shown in theaters in the United States and abroad, and exhibited at major film festivals in Toronto, Montreal, Chicago, New York City (Tribeca), Durban, and the XXXVth India International Film Festival in Goa, India.

 As the small staff at Worldwide Documentaries works on the global awareness initiative built around Not My Life, Robert is presently considering new film projects, including a film about post-earthquake Haiti and a film about poverty in the United States.

 Not My Life is the first film to depict the cruel and dehumanizing practices of human trafficking and modern slavery on a global scale.

 Your donation to Worldwide Documentaries will help support the Not My Life Awareness Initiative, a global campaign to create awareness on the issue of human trafficking.

 Early in his career, Robert worked as a freelance journalist and as a professional theatre director.
 Based in Nairobi, Kenya, he was a stringer for Time magazine and filed regularly for the Nairobi Daily Nation, and Agence France Presse.